Agustin800/holbertonschool-shell/io_redirections_and_filters/README.md

 14-findthatword is a script that display lines containing the pattern "root" from the file /etc/passwd.
 15-countthatword is a script that display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.
 16-whatsnext is a script that display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.
+17-hidethisword is a script that display all the lines in the file /etc/passwd that do not contain the pattern "bin".